 - At the end of the last episode before the Finale, Valerie discovers that Vlad (who gave her her weapons) and Danny's "cousin" Danielle are halfas.
 She implies she'll do something about it.
 Then comes the finale, and nothing happens.

 - A Season 4 episode of Teenage Mutant Ninja Turtles ended with the people of the USA becoming aware of the turtles' existence after the president (no, not him; different guy in this) came face to face with them and mistook them for aliens.
-Three seasons later and so far this hasn't been addressed or mentioned.
+This was never mentioned again.
 More glaringly, an ongoing plot in the series' sixth season, featuring Corrupt Corporate Executive Darius Dun, was aborted when the series was re-retooled and the turtles were sent back into the present.

 - A LOT of the 2003 TMNT series' story arcs went nowhere due to Executive Meddling.
 Not only was the sixth season's story (Fast Forward) supposed to continue so that it could wrap up the hanging threads there, but the shoehorned seventh season's story arc (Back to the Sewer) was also supposed to wrap up ALL loose plot threads in an arc called "The Shredder Wars"... before the series was canceled.
 Granted, the series was then finished off with a mega-crossover love letter to fans TV movie, but that never wrapped up anything other than the final fate of a couple of series regulars.